...

 Alodine coating on a part

-- Tight tolerances: Alodine has a thickness of 0.00004”, which is considerably less than an anodized layer.
+• Tight tolerances: Alodine has a coating thickness of 0.00004”, which is considerably less than an anodized layer.
 For precision machined parts, alodine is a better option.

-- Cheaper: Alodine coating is a cost-effective alternative to anodizing for corrosion resistance, but it does not offer the same level of wear and abrasion resistance.
+• Cheaper: Alodine coating is a cost-effective alternative to anodizing for corrosion protection, but it does not offer the same level of wear and abrasion resistance.

-- Paint adhesion: Alodine is a porous coating that allows paint and powder coatings to adhere to the surface more effectively.
+• Paint adhesion: Porous aldoine finish allows paint and powder coatings to adhere to the surface more effectively.

 Cons of Aluminum Alodining